 July

-What it’s like to travel to Costa Rica in July: July has what the locals call “little summer.”
-This little summer is around mid-July and the weather tends to dry up, as if it’s dry season.
-It even has clear blue skies and little humidity.
 Although it can still rain in July in the rainforest areas, it is generally drier and a great month to visit Costa Rica.
 July can be a lot rainier on the Caribbean side.

 August

-What it’s like to travel to Costa Rica in August: It starts going back to the typical rainy day with sunny mornings and cloudy afternoons.
 Rain can start picking up more in the afternoons and nights and more often towards mid to end of August.
 Starts to rain more in the rainforest and cloud forests.

 September

 What the weather like in Costa Rica September: September is the start of the rainiest months in Costa Rica.
 Expect more cloudy days and rainy afternoons and nights.
-Starts to dry up in the Caribbean.
-September and October tend to be the coldest months in Costa Rica.

 October

-What it’s like to travel Costa Rica in October: This is the driest month for the Caribbean side but the worst for the rest of the country.
-Expect sudden rain storms during the day and it may rain late into the night.
+Expect sudden rain storms during the day and rain late into the night.
 On the Pacific coast you will still get dry but cloudy mornings but by afternoon, it’ll start raining.

 There are also many possibilities of big storms in October and when it storms in Costa Rica, it storms good.
 In 2018, the Guanacaste coast was hit by a tropical storm in October.
 Roads flooded, people got stuck.
-This is a great reason why you should purchase travel insurance for your trip if you plan to visit during rainy season.
-Travel delays and cancellations can be common.

 November

-What it’s like to travel Costa Rica in November: Still expect a good amount of rain throughout the country.
-Starts transitioning to dry season but can still rain in the afternoons and nights in the higher elevation areas.
-The coast will have hard rains at night.
-At the end of November 2017, the Costa Rica Northern Coast got hit by Hurricane Otto, the first hurricane since 1996.
+What it’s like to travel Costa Rica in November: Expect a good amount of rain throughout the country still.
+Some areas, start transitioning to dry season at the end of the month, but can still rain in the afternoons and nights, particularly the Pacific coast.

 December